r3flow/libnl-ap-scanner/README.md

 *Updates:*

+Aug 7, 2023
+- on error, return the error code as the exit code instead of 1

 Aug 5, 2023:
 - print BSS capabilities
 - fix: never exits if ack_handler is not called (e.g. interface is down (-100) or busy (-16))